postmanlabs/labs-docs/v6/postman/api_documentation/adding_and_verifying_custom_domains.md

 ### Add DNS records

-For DNS records, verify ownership with the DNS web service provider.
+For DNS records, verify the ownership with a DNS web service provider.
 In a separate browser tab, go to the DNS provider’s console and add two new records.

 1. A TXT record for `postman-echo.com` verifies the ownership of the domain.
 The value should be the same as the token shown in the modal.
 You should add the TXT record to the **root domain**.
 Regardless of whether you're adding `example.com` or `api.example.com`, add the TXT record to `example.com`.
 2. A CNAME record for `docs.postman-echo.com`, as shown in the modal, should be the `phs.getpostman.com` value.
 You should add the CNAME record to the URL that's associated with your public documentation.